mldangelo/personal-site/src/data/about.md

 # I dream of

-- always finding inspiration.
+- Inspiring and feeling inspired.
-- enabling a brighter future.
+- Enabling a brighter future for everyone, regardless of political or socioeconomic status.
+- Treating every individual with genuine kindness and respect.
+- Staying curious.
-- doing better.
+- Continually improving.
-- you not checking the commit history for earlier drafts of this file.
+- You not checking the commit history for earlier drafts of this file.

 # Websites from people I admire